 Ceanothus (Ceanothus spp.) and its numerous species go by many regional common names, from New Jersey tea and California lilac to ceanothus.
-Understanding their pruning guidelines is essential -- missteps put an end to flowering and regrowth.
-These varied plants may be hardy from U.S. Department of Agriculture plant hardiness zones 4 through 11.
+Understanding their pruning guidelines is essential — missteps put an end to flowering and regrowth.
+These varied plants are hardy from U.S. Department of Agriculture plant hardiness zones 4 through 10.
 Some are evergreen, but others drop their leaves.
 Some bloom on old wood, some on new wood or on both.
 From spreading ground-huggers to espalier-ready trees, successful ceanothus pruning requires timing and technique matched to the plant and the task before you.

 Pruning for Flowers

 Most ceanothus varieties flower in spring on stems grown the previous year.
 The flower buds develop on this older wood during the previous summer and fall.
 Some ceanothus trees also enjoy a second, smaller flush of late-summer blooms on the current season's new stems.
 Still other varieties flower heaviest in fall.

 To keep ceanothus flower blooms on schedule, prune spring-flowering evergreen and deciduous ceanothus right after they finish flowering.
 Prune late-summer or fall bloomers in late winter or early spring before new growth begins.
 Limit pruning to the flowering tips and small stems less than 1/4 inch in diameter.
 Avoid cutting back into larger stems.

 Pruning a Ceanothus Tree

 Evergreen ceanothus generally need little pruning other than a quick, post-flower shaping.
 For more intensive thinning, limit pruning to 1-inch-diameter or smaller stems.
 Focus on soft stems and the new year's shoots, and avoid woody branches.
 Large branches may not regrow if pruned.